klappdev/jproperty/README.md

 # jproperty
 This is simple Java library which emulate properties.

-Developers which create classes and want to use member instance classes in another classes need use setters and getters.
+Developers which create classes and want to use members instance class in another classes need use setters and getters.

 ```Java